ipfs/kubo/docs/experimental-features.md

 ### Road to being a real feature
 - [ ] Needs more people to use and report on how well it works / fits use cases
 - [ ] More documentation
-- [ ] Support other protocols (e.g, unix domain sockets, websockets, etc.)
+- [ ] Support other protocols (e.g, Unix domain sockets, WebSockets, etc.)

 ---

 ## p2p http proxy

 Allows proxying of HTTP requests over p2p streams.
-This allows serving any standard http app over p2p streams.
+This allows serving any standard HTTP app over p2p streams.

 ### State